DevWaweru/Pingpong/README.md

 #### By **Richard Waweru**

 ## Description
-Ping Pong is a simple fun app.

-## Specification
-The Ping Pong game in this context, shows if a whole number is a Ping, Pong or Ping Pong based on the following criteria:
+The Ping Pong game is a web application that asks users to enter a number, shows if a whole number is a Ping, Pong or Ping Pong based on the following criteria:

     1. Numbers divisible by 3 become 'Ping'
     2. Numbers divisible by 5 become 'Pong'
     3. Numbers divisible by 15 become 'Ping Pong!'

 The results are then displayed with the limit being the number entered by the user.

+## Specifications
+Users will enter a random number and press enter, or click on Find out.
+The outcome will be numbers from 1 up to the user specified number, filled with ping, pong and ping pong where applicable.

 ## Preview
 **[View Live Preview](https://devwaweru.github.io/Pingpong)** to view the live site.